WHIndex/destool/README.md

-# DESTOOL (Updating)
+# LIFTOL (Updating)

 Thanks for all of you for your interest in our work.

-This project contains the code of DESTOOL and welcomes contributions or suggestions.
+This project contains the code of LIFTOL and welcomes contributions or suggestions.

 ## Compile & Run